JrNerio30/Favorite-Quotes/README.md

 ```
 ls
 ```
+> Find the "Favorite-Quotes" folder
-> To Check if the "Favorite-Quotes" has been cloned.
+> If it's there, then it's been successfully cloned.